star-sg/kernelcache_decryptor/README.md

 # kernelcache_decryptor
-Kernel Cache Decryption for iOS
+Kernel Cache Decryption for iOS 12 or laters working on mac M1

 # Requirements:
 * **macOS**: